pixincreate/pixincreate.dev/content/about.md

 ## Introduction

-Hi I'm Pavana Narayana K, an 8-bit developer, interested in information security.
+Hi I'm Pavana Narayana K AKA `Pa1NarK`, an 8-bit developer, interested in information security.
 I spend most of time lurking around data breaches, latest CVEs and stalking repos on GitHub.
 However, that's not the end.
 I do have experience automating stuffs here and there and love contributing to **open-source** (which is where I live) for a better world.

 A lot of my work is open-source on [GitHub](https://github.com).